xiongyu0523/AzureRTOS-ThreadX-For-Arduino/examples/demo_blink_serialread/readme.md

 # Azure RTOS ThreadX for Arduino 101: Threads

 Microsoft's Azure RTOS ThreadX is open source!
-We want to show you the basics of ThreadX so you can start using this industrial-grade RTOS in your Arduino personal projects.
+We want to show you the basics of ThreadX so you can start using this industrial-grade RTOS in your Arduino projects.

 **Estimated Time:** 1 hour
 - **Setup:** 5 min